Sooyka/Arm_inverse_kinematics/README.md

 # Arm_inverse_kinematics
-A simple inverse kinematics model of the robotic arm.
+A simple numerical inverse kinematics model of the robotic arm with visualisation.
 Supports arbitrary number of joints of revolut, spherical or prismatic types.
 For now only forward kinematics is implemented, but project should be completed soon (estimated to 18.01.2023).

 ## Cloning